rdtarvin/RADseq_Quito_2017/_posts/2017-08-02-afternoon-ddRAD-pyrad.md

 Let's take a 30-min break while the next few steps run and then come back and check on the run.

-**Note**: If you need to rerun a step of iPyrad, you need to add the force flag to your command, as such: `ipyard -p params-ddrad-v1.txt -s 1 -f`
+**Note**: If you need to rerun a step of iPyrad, you will have to add the force flag to your command, as such: `ipyard -p params-ddrad-v1.txt -s 1 -f`
 <br>
 [][][][][][] (activity of some kind?)